niller-g/mlops/reports/README.md

 4. We enable pip caching in the GitHub Actions environment so repeated runs are faster.
 This shortens installation times significantly, especially with packages like PyTorch and Transformers.
 We also have a separate workflow for building Docker images whenever we push changes to main, which triggers Cloud Build.

+Additionally when changes to the code, model or data arise, we then run integration tests with the newest data and model pulled from the Google Cloud storage.
+This made it possible for os to test the API with the actual data and model we would use in production.
+We could not run this in the CI pipeline because of the need for to pull the data from the Google Cloud storage which made it simpler to just trigger it and then check the results in Google Cloud.

 ## Running code and tracking experiments

 > In the following section we are interested in learning more about the experimental setup for running your code and